 Now that you have a firm plan in place when it comes to protecting your tenants and buildings this Thanksgiving, you can relax.
 Make some popcorn, kick your feet up, and watch a Thanksgiving classic movie like Planes, Trains & Automobiles and laugh your way through this holiday.

-Are you ready to take on Subscribe to keep updated!
+Are you ready to take on Thanksgiving?
+Subscribe to keep updated!